Dr. David MacWilliams

 His research interests have included topics in Victorian literature and in Creative Nonfiction.
-His personal essays have been published in Pilgrimage, Mason’s Road, and The Apple Valley Review.
+His personal essays have been published or are forthcoming in Pilgrimage, Mason’s Road, Apple Valley Review and Creative Nonfiction.

 He is a Fellow at the Virginia Center for the Creative Arts.
-Major publications include The Basics of English Grammar, (textbook, forthcoming) and a scholarly edition of the 1894 best seller The Manxman, by Hall Caine (Valancourt Press).
+Major publications include The Basics of English Grammar, (Linus Publications, August 2016) and a scholarly edition of the 1894 best seller The Manxman, by Hall Caine (Valancourt Press).

 - ENG 101: Communication Arts I